History

 With the efficient support of his wife Alice (née Mendele, who died in 1944), he turned the restaurant into a renowned table.
 He had received excellent culinary training in renowned restaurants.
 He himself became a remarkable apprenticeship master, President of the Jury of the CAP Cuisiniers and advisor of the technological education.
 His daughter, Marie-Louise, affectionately known as Marlyse, worked behind the counter with great care until her death.
 André, his son, took over the business in 1954.

-After studying at the Lycée Hôtelier de Strasbourg, he did internships in various great restaurants: Etretat, Plombières, Uriage, Aix-les-Bains, Versailles and in England.
+After studying at the Lycée Hôtelier in Strasbourg, he completed internships in a number of top restaurants: Etretat, Plombières, Uriage, Aix-les-Bains, Versailles and England.
 He took over the family business in 1954.
-His wife, Liliane (née De Bernardo), assures with smile and courtesy the tasks of the Housewife.
+His wife, Liliane (née De Bernardo), takes on the duties of Maîtresse de Maison with a smile and courtesy.

-Like his father, André Kieny was very involved in training and professional organizations:
+Like his father, André Kieny is deeply involved in training and professional organizations:

 – Chevalier des Palmes Académiques